Slashy-Slasher/Persistent-Point-of-Sale-System/README.md

 # Description

-Multifaceted software designed to accomedate small venues with point of sale software and easy analytics
+Multifaceted software designed to accommodate small venues with point of sale software and easy analytics

 # Credits